KentonW16/ECM_Final-project-kenton-thomas/README.md

 - [Resources and project submission](#resources-and-project-submission)
 - [Supplementary technical information](#supplementary-technical-information)

-ADD PICTURE OF BUGGY HERE WITH MODIFIED FRONT

 ## Functionality Overview
 1. Traverse maze by controlling the 4 motors on the buggy